What To Do When You Can’t Find a Job After College

 It may sound cruel, but employers aren’t looking to hire just any candidate who seems just adequate.
 Employers want to hire the best person they can find for the job.
 You have to be able to sell yourself as the best available option, or you will be passed over.
 And it’s hard to stand out against others candidates, especially at the start of your career.
 But it’s not hopeless.

 - Tailor Your Resume For Each Employer: One step you can take is to tailor your resume to each position you apply.
 Unless your resume demonstrates clear experience in the position you’re applying for, then you’ll want to explain how your skills are useful.
 Imagine you were applying for a position tasked with helping upset customers.
 You might point out how your previous experience volunteering at a crisis center helped you learn to deal with people under pressure, which makes you a perfect fit for the position!
-Your goal is to try and show an employer how you fit their needs specifically.
+Your goal is to try and show an employer how you fit their needs specifically, whether in your resume or your career transition cover letter.

 - Assess Your Skills: Another thing that may keep you from getting an interview is a skill gap.
 Even entry-level positions are sometimes posted with a requirement of 2-years of experience.
 That’s because sometimes employers can hire someone who can learn what they need to know on the job, but other times they need a candidate who can hit the ground running.